-Icon Behavior Shortcut Add table Click this button to add a new table to the diagram.
+lcon Behavior Shortcut Add table Click this button to add a new table to the diagram.
 On clicking, this will open a table dialog where you can put the table details.
 Option/Alt Ctrl + A + Edit table Click this button to edit a table on the diagram.
 On clicking, this will open a table dialog where you can change table details.
 This will enable when a table is selected.
 Option/Alt Ctrl + E + Clone table Click this button to clone the complete table structure, name it with a auto generated name and put it in the diagram.
 Option/Alt Ctrl + C + Drop table/link You can drop a table or link using this button.
 You need to select a table or link and click on this button to drop it.
-Option/Alt Ctrl + D + lcon Behavior Shortcut 1M Click this button to open a one-to-many relationship dialog to add a relationship between the two tables.
+Option/Alt Ctrl + D + lcon Behavior Shortcut 1M Click this button to open a one-to-many relationship dialog to add a rela- tionship between the two tables.
 The selected table becomes the referencing table and will have the many endpoint of the link.
-Option/Alt Ctrl + O + MM Click this button to open a many-to-many relationship dialog to add a relationship between the two tables.
+Option/Alt Ctrl + O + ММ Click this button to open a many-to-many relationship dialog to add a rela- tionship between the two tables.
 This option will create a new table based on the selected columns for the two relating tables and link them.
-Option/Alt Ctrl + M +
+Option/Alt Ctrl + M + lcon Behavior Fill Color Use Fill Color to change the background color of a table node.
+This is helpful if you want to identify a of group tables.
+Once set, all the newly added tables will take the same color.
+Text Color Use Text Color to change the text color of a table node based on the fill color to make text easily readable.